guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 It's hard to think about uninvented technologies on an abstract level.
 It's easy to drift off, just thinking about all of the possibilities.
 Constantly reviewing our progression & writing down our ideas will help us sort through the vast amount of ideas we will have.

 ##### Tasks
 We’re going to design a structure which should be thoroughly documented so it can easily be implemented by others in the future when technology is ready.
-Together with the Vision document will the Design document be the main product of our thesis.
+Together with the vision document will the design document be the main product of our thesis.

+To learn how to write such documents on an academic level, we're going to look at how other professionals have done this.
+We want to learn from their mistakes & achievements.

 ##### Results
 * The technical design